adrianglz64/easyflash3-cpld/README.txt

-EasyFlash 3 CPLD Firmware
+EasyFlash 3 CPLD Firmware version 1.1.2 (c) 2021 Adrian Gonzalez is derived from EasyFlash 3 CPLD Firmware 1.1.1 and distributed according to the same disclaimer and license as EasyFlash 3 CPLD Firmware 1.1.1

-(C) Thomas 'skoe' Giesel
+EasyFlash 3 CPLD Firmware versions 0.9.0 through 1.1.1 are Copyright (c) 2011-2012 Thomas 'skoe' Giesel.

 License
 =======